humanmade/altis-browser-security/README.md

 ### Content-Security-Policy

-This plugin can automatically gather and send [Content-Security-Policy policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) for you automatically.
+This plugin can gather and send [Content-Security-Policy policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) for you automatically.

 Out of the box, no policies are sent.